demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 There is no context output for this command.
 ### azure-firewall-list
 ***
-List azure firewalls in resource group or subscription.
+List Azure firewalls in the specified resource group or subscription.

 #### Base Command